 I spent this week observing our mornings as they are.
 I tried to empathize with my kids and see things from their perspective.
 I tried to keep track of my mood, my engagement, my tone, and my words.
 And the overarching feeling was yuck.

-The morning hour before school is full of irritation, not much engagement, and tons of repeated tasking.
+The morning hour before school is full of time pressures and tasking.
 No wonder something as little as offering a choice between what shirt to wear doesn’t even begin to solve this.

-I need to add moments in our morning where my kids are allowed to be kids.
-I need to diversify my words away from tasking to genuine conversation.
-I need to add things in the background that are calming, not disengaging.
+I needed to add moments where my kids were allowed to be kids.
+I needed to diversify my words away from tasking to genuine conversation.
+I needed to add things in the background that would be calming, not disengaging.

 My kids don’t need to perform in the morning, and I need to be understanding of that; I don’t even feel like performing in the morning.
 Their entire days are filled with performing, so why do I act so taken back when my preschooler refuses to do something like get dressed?
-These chaotic moments are not because they are struggling to listen to me; it’s because I am struggling to listen to them.
+These chaotic moments are not because they are struggling to listen; it’s because I am struggling to listen to them.
 I think they simply want their mama before they have to leap into their days.
-That is a more than reasonable ask.
+That is a reasonable ask.
 They are 3 and 1.

 I can move breakfast outside as a fun summer change.
-I can put my phone down and wait to catch up on emails until after drop-off, and instead start more conversation.
-I can drop the obsession with independence and just plan on getting them dressed before we go, waiting for them to show me they no longer want my help.
+I can put my phone down and wait to catch up on emails until after drop-off.
+I can ensure I’m not overreaching on expectations of independence around getting dressed, and I can plan on support until they otherwise show me they no longer want my help.
 I can make the car ride inclusive and play music instead of podcasts.
-I can choose to be a bit more playful, gentle in my touch, rather than rushed and bothered.
+I can choose to be a bit more playful, gentle in my touch.
 I will probably never be a morning person, admittedly, but if I can put a pep in my step for other adults who see me in the mornings, I can do that for my own kids because they deserve no less respect.

-If anything, their focus on wanting to connect is something worth nurturing more than independence.
-Their independence will come in time, but their desire to connect with me each morning will not stick around if I don’t respond to it.
-If I want my toddlers to become teenagers who talk to me in the morning, then maybe this starts now by normalizing our mornings as moments to connect first as a family.
+If I want my toddlers to become teenagers who talk to me in the morning, then maybe this starts now by normalizing our mornings as a fleeting window to connect first as a family.
 And maaaaybe, I could try to get up a wee bit earlier and have my coffee first.